What is The UN Decade on Ecosystem Restoration?

 A Global Compact to Restore Our Ecosystems

 Forests are our specialty, but we aren’t the only ones concerned about them.
 According to the UN, “we are losing about 4.7 million hectares of tropical forest every year, an area the size of the Dominican Republic or Slovakia, often to make space for agricultural commodities such as palm oil and beef.”
-What remains can be further degraded by logging, firewood cutting, pollution, wildfires, and the onslaught of native pests — and, of course, the pressures of relentless human expansion + dramatically shifting climatic conditions.
+What remains can be further degraded by logging, firewood cutting, pollution, forest fires, and the onslaught of native pests — and, of course, the pressures of relentless human expansion and climate change.

-And the benefits are profound: healthy trees + forests sequester carbon, filter and absorb air pollutants, release oxygen for us to breathe, provide wildlife habitat, hold the soil together, grow food and medicine, protect us from UV rays, slow the flow of stormwater, and so much more.
+The benefits of planting trees are profound: healthy trees and forests sequester carbon from the atmosphere, filter and absorb air pollutants, release oxygen for us to breathe, provide wildlife habitat, hold the soil together, grow food and medicine, protect us from UV rays, slow the flow of stormwater, and so much more.
 Want to help us restore forests around the world?
 Plant a tree today!

 You may not think of farmlands as ecosystems, but in many ways they are — and they now cover over 1/3 of the Earth’s land surface.
 In addition to “supplying us with food, fodder, and fiber, arable fields and pastures host a bewildering variety of organisms from bats and birds to beetles and worms as well as considerable tree cover.”